 Our diagnostic assessments and reports follow the NICE guidelines (National Institute for Health and Care Excellence) and are informed by pioneering research using international-standard instruments.
-A consistent key professional works with each young person while liaising with the multi-discilinary team and having access to other professional specialist skills at each stage of the assessment journey.
+A consistent key professional works with each young person while liaising with the multidisciplinary team and having access to other professional specialist skills at each stage of the assessment journey.

 Our diagnostic assessments and reports follow the NICE (National Institute for Health and Care Excellence) guidelines and pioneering research using standard instruments.

 We assess a range of neurodivergent profiles, from nonverbal young children to verbally fluent children and young adults.
-We diagnose, support, and provide intervention plans for neurodivergent (autism/ ADHD), social communication, receptive/expressive language disorder, anxiety or demand avoidance, related cognitive profiles, and generalised, specific, or social anxiety.
+We diagnose, support, and provide intervention plans for neurodivergence (autism/ ADHD), social communication, receptive/expressive language disorder, anxiety or demand avoidance, related cognitive profiles, and generalised, specific, or social anxiety.

 Second opinions are provided where autism differences are masked, requiring expert assessment to enable better understanding and individual adaptation to support the young person in reaching their potential.
 Early help is essential to minimise secondary problems, for example, anxiety and social withdrawal.